erichowington/API-Project/README.md

 ## ROUTES

-Open postman to test the API and its full CRUD functionality.
+Open **Postman** to test the API and its full CRUD functionality.
 Below you will find examples of the routes availble and how to access them.

 View the planets and their data.